We have received the online portion of your application. There's one more step:

 Two-year grant applications should include mid-grant milestones (approximately 12 months) for the purpose of evaluating progress towards overall project goals.
 These milestones must be achieved in order to qualify for the second year of funding.

-The following documentation is not included in the 5-page limit:
+The following are not included in the suggested 5-page limit:

 1. Budget: